Tesco's Clubcard is one of the most generous loyalty schemes around, if used the right way.

 How to exchange if you've more than £50 in your Topcashback account

 The maximum cashback you can exchange for Tesco points is £50.
-If you try to exchange more, Topcashback's IT system doesn't like it.
-Yet there's a workaround:
+If you have more than this in your account you have to use a workaround:

 Log into your account and go to Payments.
 Then click the option at the top to 'Split your pay-out by merchant' to see a list of all your cashback transactions.